sams4566/battleships-game/README.md

 - __Scoring__
   - Once the user has entered a valid coordinate they are presented with both boards again.
-  - The user's board has either a ‘X’ (hit) or a ‘~’ (miss) at the position of the computer's chosen coordinate.
+  - The user's board has either a `X` (hit) or a `~` (miss) at the position of the computer's chosen coordinate.
 This coordinate is also printed out above the board to make it clear for the user the exact position.
-  - The computer's board also has either a ‘X’ (hit) or a ‘~’ (miss) at the position of the user’s chosen coordinate.
+  - The computer's board also has either a `X` (hit) or a `~` (miss) at the position of the user’s chosen coordinate.
 The user’s coordinate is printed above the computer's board.
   - The scores for both users are printed out below the computer's board.
 After every ‘hit’ the score is increased by 1.
   - The user and computer both continue to pick coordinates until all the ships are ‘hit’.